datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 title:  For the love of Jupyter and SAS!
 layout: post
 ---
-## For the love of Jupyter and SAS!

 ### Contents
 * ##### [Some Background and Motivations](#backstory)
 * ##### [What's in it for you](#tasks)